SWKS COVID-19 UPDATE Cases continue to rise in area

 SOUTHWEST KANSAS NUMBERS

-Ford County saw 51 new positive confirmed additional case, with an overall total to 6,271 as of Wednesday.
-Seward County added 32 positive cases to its total of 4,099.
-Haskell and Stevens Counties each increased by eight cases as of Wednesday for totals of 466 and 628, respectively.
-Meade County added six cases for a total of 540 while Gray County added five cases for a total of 669.
+Ford County saw 80 new positive confirmed additional case, with an overall total to 6,351 as of Friday.
+Seward County added 22 positive cases to its total of 4,121.
+Grant County increased by 11 cases as of Friday with an overall total of 1,047 while Stevens County added 10 cases for a total of 638.
+Meade County added six cases for a total of 546.
+Gray and Kearny Counties each added five cases for totals of 674 and 629, respectively.

-Greeley, Kearny and Stanton Counties each added three cases for totals of 120, 624 and 228, respectively.
-Grant and Morton County each added two cases for totals of 1,036 and 282, respectively.
-Hamilton, Scott and Wichita Counties each added one case for totals of 219, 640 and 239, respectively.
-Numbers in other southwest Kansas counties remained constant through Wednesday.
+Haskell County added four cases for a total of 470 and Hamilton County added three cases for a total of 222.
+Greeley, Morton and Scott Counties each addd two cases for totals of 122, 284 and 642, respectively.
+Lane County added one case for a total of 140.
+Numbers in other southwest Kansas counties remained constant through Friday.

 Stanton - 228